B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/AlleleCallEvaluator.rst

 - A JavaScript bundle file, ``report_bundle.js``, necessary to visualize the report.

 .. warning::
   The JS bundle is necessary to visualize the HTML report.
-Do not delete this file.
-You should not move or delete this file.
+Do not move or delete this file.
 If you want to share the report, simply compress the output folder and share the compressed archive.
 The receiver can simply uncompress the archive and open the HTML file with a browser.